 Existing trails and trailheads would be maintained.
 Most visitors would continue to visit the main dunefield area (main park road, visitor center, dunes parking lot, and picnic area).
-Parking and related support facilities such as restrooms could be expanded in the frontcountry zone if dunes parking areas filled too often.
+Parking and related support facilities, such as restrooms, could be expanded in the frontcountry zone if dunes parking lots filled too often.
 A new multiuse trail for bicyclists and pedestrians would extend from near the park's main entrance (near the Oasis) to the visitor center, dunes parking lot / picnic area, and to the Pinyon Flats campground.

-A gate for equestrian access would be provided on the north boundary of the park, where Camino Real (a Saguache County public road) intersects the park boundary.
+A gate for horse access would be provided on the north boundary of the park, where Camino Real (a Saguache County public road) intersects the park boundary.
 Alpine Camp, located in the northwest portion of the park, would serve as a backcountry patrol cabin for NPS administrative purposes; there would be a couple of options for administrative access to this site.

-The National Park Service would encourage the USFS to not expand the capacity or standard of Music Pass trailhead parking or the standard of the four-wheel-drive access road on the east side of the Sangre de Cristo Mountains.
+The National Park Service would encourage the USFS to not expand the capacity or standard of the Music Pass trailhead parking or the standard of the four-wheel drive access road on the east side of the Sangre de Cristo Mountains.
 This would help keep visitor numbers from increasing in the Upper Sand Creek drainage (zoned natural/wild in this alternative).

 The National Park Service would seek acquisition of Medano Ranch.
 In the interim, The Nature Conservancy would continue to graze bison on lands they lease or own, and they would continue to use ranch structures.
 After National Park Service acquisition, Medano Ranch structures would be documented, but not maintained (or they would be removed after documentation).
-Surrounding lands would be managed as part of the natural/ wild zone, allowing visitors to explore by foot or by horseback.
+Surrounding lands would be managed as part of the natural/wild zone, allowing visitors to explore by foot or by horse.

 Leashed dogs would be restricted to parking areas, picnic areas, and car campgrounds within the national park; they would not be permitted in the national preserve.
 Unleashed dogs would still be allowed for hunting, which is permitted only within the national preserve.
-To assist visitors in complying with dog regulations, a commercial service to provide dog boarding in the vicinity of the main dunes area would be sought.
+To assist visitors with complying with dog regulations, a commercial service to provide dog boarding in the vicinity of the main dunes area would be sought.

 Necessary and appropriate commercial services would continue to include providing firewood and incidental camper supplies in the vicinity of the campground through a concession contract.
 Pending a study of financial feasibility, a determination may be made to seek a commercial service to provide dog boarding within the main dunes area frontcountry zone.
-Horseback riding, pack trips, guided hunting, guided hiking, photography workshops, and four-wheel-drive tours would continue to be authorized in appropriate zones.
+Horseback riding, pack trips, guided hunting, guided hiking, photography workshops, and four-wheel drive tours would continue to be provided in appropriate zones through commercial use authorizations, with the base of operations located outside the park.

-Most of the park and preserve, including Medano Ranch, would be zoned natural/ wild (natural conditions prevail and trails disallowed).
-The frontcountry zone east of the dunes would be fairly large, which would provide potential future expansion of parking and a new hiking/biking path.
+Most of the park and preserve, including Medano Ranch, would be zoned natural/wild (natural conditions prevail and trails disallowed).
+The frontcountry zone east of the dunes would be fairly large, which would provide for potential future expansion of parking and a new hiking/biking path.
 The Medano Pass primitive road would be zoned backcountry access.
 Existing trails would be zoned backcountry adventure.
 There would be no guided learning zone in this alternative.
 Administrative zones would be located in various places around the park and preserve, primarily for NPS operational access.

-Almost all of the lands identified as suitable/eligible for wilderness would be recommended for wilderness designation.
-A setback (200 feet from the road centerline) along County Lane 6 and SH 150 was excluded to allow for any future underground utility, fence, or roadway improvements.
+As in the NPS preferred alternative, almost all of the lands identified as suitable/eligible for wilderness would be recommended for wilderness designation.
+The only exclusion would be a setback (200 feet from the road centerline) along County Lane 6 and SH 150 to allow for any future underground utility, fence, or roadway improvements.
 A total of 50,951 acres would be recommended for wilderness designation (see appendix G).